 - Have a celebration with your guests at a later stage

-Should I Have a Full Wedding?
+2. Should I Have a Full Large-Scale Wedding?

 But remember, your wedding day is about you and your significant other.
 If you don’t like being the center of attention, and would rather have a small get-together, you can still have an intimate ceremony with between 20 to 50 guests.
 No need to cut back on your perfect Pinterest wedding.

 Weddings don’t have to be exorbitantly expensive.
-You can still have a full wedding on a budget – it just takes lots of planning.
+You can still have a large-scale wedding on a budget – it just takes lots of planning.
 Using a wedding planner can actually work out to be quite cost-effective, as they know where to get all the good deals.
 You might have to sit down and discuss where you can cut back and what you can’t compromise on.

 A full wedding ceremony often feels more real and memorable.
 There is something so substantial about marrying the love of your life, surrounded by all of your friends and family.
 While some might think spending such a large amount of money on one day is frivolous, for others it is worth it.
 Your wedding day happens only once and if you want to make it extravagant and lavish, that is perfectly fine.
 To each their own.

 Pros of a Full Wedding

 - You get to share your big day with your friends and family